-- (a) The Municipality must require a site development plan for an airfield. - (b) The site development plan as approved by the Municipality constitutes the development parameters applicable to "transport use". - (c) The provisions for a site development plan in this by-law apply.
+- (a) The Municipality must require a site development plan for an airfield. - (b) The site development plan as approved by the Municipality constitutes the development parameters. - (c) The provisions for a site development plan in this By-law apply.

 "airport"